APLUS TERMS AND CONDITIONS

 BEFORE AND AFTER SCHOOL CARE SERVICES - ADDITIONAL T&Cs

 Cancellation and additional fees relating to your service can be viewed via your aPlus account.

-2. Outstanding Debt: If you have two consecutive failed payments, then all future bookings will immediately be cancelled, and your outstanding account will be referred to a recovery agent, a late fee of $30 will also be added to your account.
-Once your outstanding account is referred to a Debt Collector and/or legal representative, all associated costs with this process will be paid for by the account holder.
+- Outstanding Debt: If you have either no payments, or two consecutive failed payments, then all future bookings will immediately be cancelled and your outstanding account will be referred to either the District Court and/or a recovery agent.
+A late fee will also be added to your account.
+Once your outstanding account is referred to a Debt Collector and/or legal representative, all associated costs (including Court Costs) with this process will be paid for by the account holder.